 Drug treatment only addresses the symptoms of Type 2 diabetes, e.g. high blood glucose levels.
 Many of the drugs, including insulin, "cover up" the disease and create a false expectation that everything is fine.
 But Mr. McCulley contends that there is more to controlling diabetes than just controlling blood glucose levels.
 His program goes beyond just focusing on controlling the symptoms of Type 2 diabetes -- it gets at the actual root causes of the disease.

 Note: Mr. McCulley is very careful when talking to diabetics to not set any false expectations that they can be cured.
-Instead he focuses on showing them how to improve their health in several key areas, not just their blood glucose levels.
+Instead he focuses on education and showing them how to improve their health in several key areas, not just their blood glucose levels.

 Disclaimer: This site does not provide medical advice, diagnosis or treatment.